 Cleaning Scraper – Used for cleaning, yes.
-But also good for scraping those crusted bits of food that contain loads of great flavor that are stuck to your cooking equipment.
+But also good for scraping those bits of food that contain loads of great flavor that stick to your cooking equipment.

 Pizza Cutting Wheel – You could use a knife to cut your pizza, but this often makes a bit of a mess.
 So get perfectly cut pizza every time with a pizza cutting wheel.

 Dough Trays – This might not seem very important, but to make great pizza you should learn to make your own dough.
-And this process requires you to let the dough rest and rise.
-Getting a nice set of dough trays makes this so much easier to manage.
+This process requires you to let the dough rest and rise.
+A nice set of dough trays makes this so much easier to manage.

 Outdoor Pizza Ovens aren’t Just Pizza Ovens